Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: Super-AI

 The neural approach to AI is characterized by fast feedback, learning, and evolution, featuring continuous functions;\cite{niel15} the approach has had some recent success.\cite{alphaZero17,mitch19} This is in contrast to the symbolic approach, which is based more on rules and discontinuous functions.\cite{mitch19}

 With the neural approach to AI in a broad sense, every biological but also cultural evolutionary solution to a problem ought to potentially inform the AI solution, to the extent that it is useful.
-(Cf.\ e.g.\ \cite{hass17} by Demis Hassabis et al., and Mitchell's \cite{mitch19}.)
+(Cf.\ e.g.\ Hassabis et al.\ \cite{hass17}, and Mitchell \cite{mitch19}.)
 So with the evolutionary approach to morality, those moral solutions can inform AI solutions.
-(Cf.\ Richard Loosemore's \cite{loose14}.)
-Thus, according to some evolutionary view of morality at least, it would be adaptive for a neural based super-AI to be cooperative.
-Although, the AI solution to a cooperative evolutionary problem could be more discerning and complex than biological solutions (cf.\ \hyperlink{a_T}{\(a_\top\)}, section~\ref{subsec:feasibility}, and \cite{andre23}).
+(Cf.\ Loosemore \cite{loose14}.)
+While, according to some evolutionary view of morality at least, it would be adaptive for a super-AI to be cooperative, the AI solution to a cooperative evolutionary problem could be more discerning and complex than biological solutions (cf.\ \hyperlink{a_T}{\(a_\top\)} in section~\ref{subsec:feasibility}, and \cite{andre23evolutionary}).
 Another difference could potentially be that longevity might contribute to increased cooperativeness for super-AIs; see section \ref{subsubsec:predProj}, e.g.\ \cite{lie22,and22}.